conda-forge/fortran-magic-feedstock/README.md

 Package license: BSD-3-Clause

-Summary: IPython extension that help to use Fortran in the interactive session
+Summary: An extension for IPython that help to use Fortran in your interactive session.

 Current build status
 ====================